dovestyle/purj/README.md

 Purge and Purify JS: This library extends standard JavaScript classes and adds some helper functionality - all in pure, modern, lightweight JavaScript.

+Trying to mimic some of the commonly-used (basic) jQuery functionality for iterating through elements, adding event listeners, etc. without all the extra fluff that comes along with it.

-This library aims to provide an alternative to bulky jQuery. jQuery is close to 90kb minified, and even the slim version is still around 72kb.
+jQuery is close to 90kb minified, and even the slim version is still around 72kb.
 Gzipped or not, that's a lot of blocking in a time where blocking time is precious (ahem, Lighthouse).

-purj encourages pure JavaScript as much as it can, providing only minimal helpers to achieve some of the commonly-used logic from jQuery.
-It will not meet all of them.
-There is no global function for selecting and iterating through elements.
-There are no helper functions for manipulating CSS or adding/removing classes.
-No AJAX.
-No animations.
-In my opinion, that is all fluff that can be achieved with intrinsic JavaScript (or CSS for animations) and a little more typing.
-These days, your code compiler/minifier should compress and consolidate that stuff for you anyway.
+purj will be providing only minimal helpers to achieve some of the commonly-used logic from jQuery.
+It will not (nearly) meet all of them.
+No AJAX or animations.
+No CSS helpers.
+No daisy chaining.
+No selector parsing.
+Just simple JavaScript.

 purj is only a few days old as of this writing.
 I wrote what's currently here to meet a requirement of my day job - trying to remove as much superfluous JavaScript as possible.